K-Sree-Lakshmi/launch-app-assignment/README.md

 If the user has not signed up, when he/she tries to login they are navigated to sign up page.
 If the user record exists they land on home page.

-On home page we have the list API, search feature to filter out matching records and a drop down based on lauch year.
+On home page we have the list API, search feature to filter out matching records and a drop down based on lauch year and launch status